ScanMountGoat/xc3_lib/DEVELOPMENT.md

 ## Code Generation
 For seeing the generated code from procedural macros, use [cargo expand](https://github.com/dtolnay/cargo-expand).
 For example, call `cargo expand -p xc3_lib mxmd > expanded.rs` to output the expanded contents of `mxmd.rs`.

+## Shader JSON Database
+Multiple projects rely on a generated JSON databases of shader metadata to properly assign textures and material parameters.
+This database is specific to a particular game version like Xenoblade 3 or Xenoblade 1 DE.
+The first step is to decompile the shaders.
+This requires `Ryujinx.ShaderTools`, which can be compiled from source from [Ryujinx](https://github.com/Ryujinx/Ryujinx).
+The final step is to convert the decompiled shaders into a database.

 ## Debugging File Parsing
 The easiest way to test file parsing is by running xc3_test on an extracted game dump and noting any errors printed to the console.
 The `binrw` library used to generate parsing code also supports debugging the location and values of specific fields by adding the `#[br(dbg)]` attribute like in the example below.
 This makes it easy to identify the offset to use when hex editing for in game tests.